DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-engaging-pupils-in-learning/autumn-week-5-ect-research-and-practice-summary.md

 ## What did Rachel do?

-Here is a recreation of Rachel’s lesson plan, with a commentary about why it worked well.
+Here is a recreation of Rachel's lesson plan, with a commentary about why it worked well.

 ### Aim